-Please call our Aging and Disabled Resource Center (ADRC) at 812-948-8330, and ask to speak to an Options Counselor for information and to complete your registration.
+Please call our Aging and Disabled Resource Center (ADRC) at 812-948-8330, and ask to speak to an Options Counselor for information and to complete your free registration.
 After you are registered with our program you may begin scheduling trips with our scheduling department (812-948-9701).
 Private pay medical trips are $25 each way.
 Because our appointment times fill up quickly, please call us as soon as possible to schedule a ride.
 Calling several days in advance typically ensures we will be able to meet the requested appointment time.
 We are able to schedule appointments eight (8) weeks in advance.
-We will make every effort to meet transportation needs with short notice or to suggest an alternative solution.
-During the phone call to our Dispatcher, we will ask important information each time, including name, address, telephone number, destination address and special needs.
+We will make every effort to meet transportation needs with short notice.
+During the phone call to our Scheduler, we will ask important information each time, including name, address, telephone number, destination address and special needs.
 All information is kept confidential.
-At times, our Dispatchers are away from the phone, so please leave a message on our answering machine and someone will return the call as soon as possible.
+At times, our Scheduler/ Dispatchers are away from the phone, so please leave a message on our answering machine and someone will return the call as soon as possible.

 If you are a Medicaid patient and need to schedule non-emergency medical transportation, please be advised:

 Continue to call LifeSpan Resources for social trips to the grocery, shopping, pharmacy, Senior Games, etc. If you are a new rider, our schedulers direct you to our registration personnel (Options Counselors).

 To make sure we get individuals to appointments on time, please be ready at least 15 minutes in advance of the scheduled pick-up time.
 Due to weather, road conditions and traffic jams, the pick-up time could change.
 If we find that the driver will be later than 15 minutes past the pick-up time, the Dispatcher will call.
 Please feel free to call us and check on scheduled pick-up times.